 And that, my friends, is what Salvia Divinorum feels like.

-One day a weird Tudor suburban building in the middle of nowhere suburbia appears with a sign in front: 'Waxworks' - David Warner skulks out by the fence, inviting loitering high schoolers over at midnight for a stroll through the displays.
+One day a weird Tudor suburban building in upscale suburbia appears with a sign on the lawn: 'Waxworks.'
+David Warner skulks by the sidewalk, inviting loitering high schoolers over at midnight for a stroll through the displays.
 After some routine drinking, smoking, and unrequited romantic longing, the clique heads over to check it out.
 A

-Until that rare mental state manifests, kids will be afraid of the dark, even as they rush towards it.
+Until that rare love manifests, kids will be afraid of the dark, even as they rush towards it.
 They're terrified of someone infiltrating their frail suburban home, of finding themselves stuck inside a slasher movie unable to wake up or get out of their blood-signed contract, even as they long for itt.
 It's one thing to be master of your mise en scene--like Sherlock Jr. or the girls in Daisies-- it's another to not have any control over it even as you realize it's just a movie.
 So next time someone's texting in your peripheral vision, don't be afraid to strike, dear mistress, and cure his heart.
 Just make sure you know which side of the screen you're on, while it's still possible to tell.